-All of the responsibilities fall on to the employer to assess staff and enrol those who meet the criteria.
-These criteria currently require the employee to be at least 22 years old (but under State Pension age), to normally work within the UK and to be earning more than £10,000 a year.
+All of the responsibilities fall on the employer to assess staff and enroll those who meet the criteria.
+These criteria currently require the employee to be at least 22 years old (but under State Pension age), to normally work within the UK, and to be earning more than £10,000 a year.

 It’s not simply a case of enrol the employee then forget about it

-They must deal with requests to join or leave the pension scheme, stay on top of any changes (like ages or earning levels) that might mean an employee becomes eligible to be auto enrolled, and manage the three-yearly re-enrolment of any employees who previously left the scheme, even if they subsequently then choose to opt-out again.
+They must deal with requests to join or leave the pension scheme, stay on top of any changes (like ages or earning levels) that might mean an employee becomes eligible to be auto-enrolled, and manage the three-yearly re-enrolment of any employees who previously left the scheme, even if they subsequently then choose to opt-out again.

 Auto enrolment solutions can help lift the burden

-Managing all of the aspects of pension auto enrolment can be complicated and highly time consuming.
+Managing all of the aspects of pension auto-enrolment can be complicated and highly time-consuming.
 We have only covered some of the most general points and even then, it’s apparent how much is involved.

 And it can be worrying knowing whether you are doing everything correctly.
 If you don’t comply with what is required of you as an employer, it could lead to enforcement action including compliance notices and substantial penalties from The Pensions Regulator.

-In the absolute worst-case scenario of wilfully failing to enrol eligible employees into a pension scheme and knowingly providing false information in a declaration of compliance, a criminal prosecution could follow with the potential for a two-year prison sentence.
+In the absolute worst-case scenario of wilfully failing to enroll eligible employees into a pension scheme and knowingly providing false information in a declaration of compliance, a criminal prosecution could follow with the potential for a two-year prison sentence.

-For most employers it is unlikely to ever reach that extreme.
+For most employers, it is unlikely to ever reach that extreme.
 But errors and oversights can occur and keeping on top of everything takes a lot of effort.

 What auto enrolment solutions are available?

-It is possible to hand over the management of pensions auto enrolment, sometimes as part of a stand-alone arrangement for pensions management, or as a module within your payroll software or as part of a fully outsourced payroll solution.
+It is possible to hand over the management of pensions auto-enrolment, sometimes as part of a stand-alone arrangement for pensions management, as a module within your auto-enrolment payroll software, or as part of a fully outsourced payroll solution.

-One sometimes overlooked benefit of these kinds of auto enrolment solutions is the fact that many providers will take care of all of the required regulatory communications too, providing information in a clear and engaging format to help employees understand more about their pension.
+One sometimes overlooked benefit of these kinds of auto-enrolment solutions is the fact that many providers will take care of all of the required regulatory communications too, providing information in a clear and engaging format to help employees understand more about their pension.